BearSleepy/AnkhSVN/README.md

 Primarily intended to share a working stripped down AnkhSVN build setup, and a working visx extention with the latest changes.

-This version AnkhSVN is capable of generating extention assests that are compatible with all current and past versions and editions of Visual Studio 2022.
+This version of AnkhSVN is compatible with all current and past versions and editions of Visual Studio 2022.

 The rationale currently is explained in src/tools/*.props.targets